michaelcourcy/enterprise-blueprints/dh2i/readme.md

 # Limitations

-Make sure you understand the limitations of this architecture reference.
+Make sure you understand the limitations of this architecture reference:

 - PIT restore is only possible between 2 backups not after the last backup.
 - PIT restore must be done manually after a regular restore complete.
 The procedure is fully described in this document.